Our Fort Lauderdale Law Firm Recovers Compensation for Your Accident Injuries

 Understanding Florida’s Fault Laws and How Much You Can Recover After a Car Accident

-A Fort Lauderdale automobile accident lawyer at the Maus Law Firm can inform you of the fault and compensation available related to your specific car accident.
+When you have been injured in a car accident, you need a Fort Lauderdale automobile accident lawyer who is familiar with Florida accident law.
+If there is another driver at fault, you may be able to obtain legal compensation.
+Fault and damages are the two key issues in Florida car accidents.
+The Fort Lauderdale automobile accident attorneys at the Maus Law Firm can inform you of the fault and compensation available related to your specific car accident.
 We are trial lawyers who have fought and won for numerous people injured in Florida car accidents.
 We can assess the strength of any given case and we can work to obtain the compensation you deserve.

-How Fault is Established in Florida Car Accidents
+How Fault is Established in Florida Accidents

 When an insurance company settles with a person injured in a car accident, it is generally because they believe the insured driver may be found legally at fault for the accident.
 The process for determining legal fault is the filing of a lawsuit, which eventually proceeds to a trial in certain cases.
 To win at trial, the judge or jury must determine that the driver failed to operate their vehicle with reasonable care and this failure caused the accident and your resulting injuries.

 Our Fort Lauderdale Accident Lawyers Explain Comparative Fault

 Under Florida’s comparative fault laws, more than one person can share liability for the same accident.
 The liability can be divided or “apportioned” between different people on a percentage basis.
 It is important to note that even the person filing the lawsuit can be found partially at fault; however, that individual should not assume that they cannot recover because they are partially to blame for the accident.